mongodb-js/vscode/README.md

 ### Terraform snippet for MongoDB Atlas

 If you use Terraform to manage your infrastructure, MongoDB for VS Code helps you get started with the [MongoDB Atlas Provider](https://www.terraform.io/docs/providers/mongodbatlas/index.html).
-Just open a Terraform file, type `$atlas` and you are good to go.
+Just open a Terraform file, type `atlas` and you are good to go.

 ![Terraform snippet](resources/screenshots/terraform.png)